 The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 3.
-Segment profit represents the profit earned by each segment without allocation of finance costs.
+Segment results represent the profit earned by each segment without the allocation of interest income and finance costs.
 This is the measure reported to the executive directors of the Company for the purpose of resources allocation and performance assessment.